 Students admitted to the Certificate in Basic English program are NOT automatically admitted to a degree program upon completion of the certificate.
 They must reapply for admission to additional programs.
-Classes taken in the CBE program are at a remedial level and are not transferable for college level credit.
-Courses can be repeated for remedial credit.
-Students will receive their Certificate in Basic English after proving themselves successful by attaining a score of 475 on the Institutional TOEFL, or it's equivalent at the completion of two full semesters or equivalent (24 credit hours)
+The CBE program courses are at a remedial level, and therefore, not transferable for college level credit.
+Though, courses can be repeated for remedial credit.
+Students will receive their Certificate in Basic English after proving themselves successful by attaining a score of 475 or higher on the paper-based test (or 53 on the internet-based TOEFL test) at the completion of two full semesters or equivalent.
+Certificates students are entitled to a transcript of record.